A Survey on Video Diffusion Models: Video Editing

 \subsubsection{One-shot-tuned Methods}

 One-shot tuned method entails fine-tuning a pre-trained T2I model using a specific video instance, enabling the generation of videos with similar motion or content.
-While it requires extra training expenses, these approaches provides greater editing flexibility compared to training-free methods.
+While it requires extra training expenses, these approaches provide greater editing flexibility compared to training-free methods.

-SinFusion~\cite{Sinfusion} pioneers the one-shot-tuned diffusion-based models, which can learn the motions of a single input video from only a few frames.
-Its backbone is a fully convolutional DDPM~\cite{ddpm} network, hence can be used to generate images of any size.
+SinFusion~\cite{Sinfusion} pioneers one-shot-tuned diffusion-based models that learn motions from a single input video using only a few frames.
+Its backbone is a fully convolutional DDPM~\cite{ddpm} network, allowing it to generate images of any size.

 SAVE~\cite{save} finetunes the spectral shift of the parameter space such that the underlying motion concept as well as content information in the input video is learned.
 Also, it proposes a spectral shift regularizer to restrict the changes.